mantidproject/mantid/docs/source/release/v3.12.0/diffraction.rst

 ------------------

 - The ``CalibrationFile`` is now optional in :ref:`SNSPowderReduction <algm-SNSPowderReduction>`.
 In this case time focussing will use :ref:`ConvertUnits <algm-ConvertUnits>` and the instrument geometry.
 Care must be taken to supply a ``GroupingFile`` otherwise all of the spectra will be kept separate.
+- :ref:`SaveGSS <algm-SaveGSS>` is relaxed to accept non-TOF point data workspaces as well.

 Engineering Diffraction
 -----------------------